 Different things work for different people

 However, it all comes down to aims.
 A fashion blogger just starting out, for example, has an aim to build a following, reputation and regular readership.
-While I am sure they would love to be number one on search engines, in many ways a fashion blogger can achieve their aims just as well through social channels and networking.
+Whilst I am sure they would love to be number one on search engines, in many ways a fashion blogger can achieve their aims just as well through social channels and networking.

 They rely on regular content from themselves as well as talking about current topical issues from brands to keep a readership there.
 Writing hundreds of articles a year will only keep traffic visiting regularly and people clicking through social media.